Anureet19/Stormy/README.md

 ## Installation
 * Clone the repository in a directory of your choice
-* Open the Minesweeper folder with Android Studio
+* Open the Stromy folder with Android Studio
 * Build the gradle file
 * Now you can test the application on either android virtual device or your android device